icub-tech-iit/documentation/docs/icub_operating_systems/icubos/jetpack.md

 ### Booting the Xavier in Recovery mode

-With the Nvidia Jetson Xavier AGX:
+With the **Nvidia Jetson Xavier AGX**:

 1. Press the Force Recovery (FR) button on the carrier and keep it pressed
 2. Turn on the power supply (16V)
 3. Wait for several seconds, keeping the FR button pressed
 4. Press the power (PWR) button for at least one second.
 Wait for several seconds
 5. Release the FR button.

-Now the board is programming mode
+Now the board is programming mode.

-With a Nvidia Jetson Xavier NX, instead, keep the button RST/RECOVERY pressed for several seconds and then, when released, the board will be in recovery mode.
+With a **Nvidia Jetson Xavier NX**, instead, keep the button RST/RECOVERY pressed for several seconds and then, when released, the board will be in recovery mode.

 In order to check that the board went in recovery mode, run on a terminal in the host